titantradiing/smartcontracts/README.md

 # TES smart contract

-Smart contract for TES which a rpg blockchain nft game
+Smart contract for TES which a token for titan trading bot

 ### Requirement:
 - nodejs >= 14.7